Tangier: Medieval

 The Fatimid caliph Abdullah al-Madhi began interfering in Morocco in the early 10th century, prompting the Umayyad emir of Cordova to proclaim himself caliph and to begin supporting proxies against his rivals.
 He helped the Maghrawa Berbers overrun Melilla in 927, Ceuta in 931, and Tangier in 949.
 Tangier's governor was subsequently named chief over Cordova's Moroccan possessions and allies.
 Ali ibn Hammud, named Cordova's governor for Ceuta in 1013, took advantage of the realm's civil wars to conquer Tangier and Málaga before overrunning Cordova itself and proclaiming himself caliph in 1016.
 His Barghawata ally Rizḳ Allāh was then permitted to rule from Tangier with general autonomy.

 Yusuf ibn Tashfin captured Tangier for the Almoravids in 1077.
-It fell to Abd al-Mumin's Almohads in the 1147 and then flourished under his dynasty, with its port highly active.
+It fell to Abd al-Mumin's Almohads in the 1147, and then flourished under his dynasty, with its port highly active.

 Like Ceuta, Tangier did not initially acknowledge the Marinids after the fall of the Almohads.
 Instead, the local chief Yusuf ibn Muhammad pledged himself to the Hafsids in Tunisia and then to the Abbasids in the east before being killed in ah 665 (late 1266 or early 1267).
 Abu Yusuf Yaqub compelled Tangier's allegiance with a three months' siege in 1274.

 The next century was an obscure time of rebellions and difficulties for the city.
-During this time, the great Berber traveler Ibn Battuta was born in Tangier in 1304, leaving home at 20 for the hajj.
+During this time, the traveler Ibn Battuta was born in Tangier in 1304, leaving home at 20 for the hajj.
 Piracy from Tangier and Salé began to harass shipping in the strait and North Atlantic in the late 14th century.
 A partial plan of the late medieval kasbah was found in a Portuguese document now held by the Military Archives of Sweden in Stockholm.